calvinpettis/BooneBauchery/README.md

 Team Members
 * Calvin Pettis
-* Zachary Greene
 * Hunter Brickers
+* ADD NAME HERE

 # Project Description

 A text based, "choose your adventure" game.
-Where the playable character gets into all manners of debauchery!
+Where the playable character gets into all manners of debauchery in Boone, NC!